ghonim0007/GeXus/docs/apache-beam/ 01-beam-overview.md

 Beam pipelines are executed lazily by the selected runner.
 Each runner may implement its own optimizations and parallelization techniques.
 Beam abstracts away the execution logic so that the same pipeline can run on different runners with minimal code changes.

-## 5. Integration with GeoNexus
+## 5. Integration with GeXus

-In the context of the GeoNexus project, Apache Beam will serve as the core processing engine for geospatial data pipelines.
+In the context of the GeXus project, Apache Beam will serve as the core processing engine for geospatial data pipelines.
 It will enable scalable ingestion, transformation, and analysis of various geospatial formats such as FlatGeobuf, GeoTIFF, and others.
-The combination of Beam's flexibility and GeoNexus's spatial data capabilities will allow developers to build high-performance, distributed geospatial applications.
+The combination of Beam's flexibility and GeXus's spatial data capabilities will allow developers to build high-performance, distributed geospatial applications.

 ## Diagram